phanerka/link-stash/Coding/Guides/New creature or item.md

 Maybe you'd like to use Fisobs.

-is based on [[create an object|creating an object]], so make sure to check it as well.
+is based on [[!
+Creating an object|creating an object]], so make sure to check it as well.
 ### ExtEnum

 All object type IDs are realized via ExtNum.